 According to the National Weather Service, minor damage can happen when winds reach 45 MPH.
-However, this range is considered “non-severe”.
-Winds of these speeds can cause some tree branches to break off and puncture the roof.
-If you notice branches resting on your roof after a storm it is recommended that a qualified local roofing professional assists with the removal of the debris and inspect the surfaces for any damage to the asphalt roof shingles.
+However, this range is considered “non-severe.”
+These speeds can cause some tree branches to break off and puncture the roof.
+If, after a storm, you see branches on your roof, we recommend having a qualified local roofing professional assist with removing that debris and inspect any damage to the shingles.

 55 MPH – 73 MPH

 Winds that reach these speeds are considered severe and can cause significant wind damage to structures and landscaping.
 Winds of these speeds can potentially take down large tree limbs, begin uprooting trees, rip off shingles that were not previously compromised and cause wind damage to chimneys.
-Most 3-tab asphalt shingles are rated for up to 70 MPH winds it is vital after a storm of this magnitude that a qualified roofing company should be contacted and scheduled to inspect your roof after the event to ensure that the shingles are able to continue performing their designed function.
-If you live in the Charlotte area and are looking for a local roofing company then you are welcome to reachout to Signature Exteriors Inc.
+Most 3-tab asphalt shingles are rated for up to 70 MPH winds.
+It is vital after a storm of this magnitude that a qualified roofing company should be contacted and scheduled to inspect your roof after the event to ensure that the shingles can continue performing their designed function.
+If you live in the Charlotte area and are looking for a local roofing company, you can reach out to Signature Exteriors Inc.

 Winds that reach this speed will cause widespread damage to trees, potentially flip mobile homes and cause significant wind damage to roofs on residential and commercial buildings.
-It is imperative that you have a professional roofing company out to perform an inspection after storms with winds of this magnitude.
-Signature Exteriors Inc. is a local roofing contractor who specializes in wind and hail damage inspections.
-We are able to assist with the roof insurance claims process start to finish.
+We strongly recommend having a professional roofing company perform an inspection after storms with winds of this magnitude.
+Signature Exteriors Inc. is a local roofing contractor specializing in wind and hail damage inspections.
+We can assist with the roof insurance claims process from start to finish.

 Signs of Wind Damage On A Roof

-The edges of your asphalt roof shingles as well as other pressure points are the most likely areas to sustain wind damage.
+The edges of your asphalt roof shingles, as well as other pressure points, are the most likely areas to sustain wind damage.
 During an inspection, you or your local roofing contractor should be on the lookout for curling shingles where the wind took hold and began to peel the shingle away from your roof.
-The shingles on your roof perform the very important job of keeping water out, so there is a potential that you will obtain a leak and your roof could begin deteriorating quickly should this not be addressed within a timely manner.
+The shingles on your roof perform the critical job of keeping water out, so there is a potential that you will obtain a leak, and your roof could begin deteriorating quickly should this not be addressed within a timely manner.

-This is one of the easiest ways to determine if you have wind damage on your roof.
-If you find shingles around your yard, you will definitely want to have a local roofer come out to evaluate your roof for storm damage.
+Finding missing shingles is one of the easiest ways to determine if you have wind damage on your roof.
+If you find shingles around your yard, you will want to have a local roofer come out to evaluate your roof for storm damage.
 They will be able to perform any needed repairs and inform you of any additional damage caused to your roof.
-Missing shingles are a huge deal as they leave your roof vulnerable to water damage.
+Missing shingles are a huge deal as they leave your roof very vulnerable to water intrusion.

-If the wind from a storm be substantial enough to curl or completely remove shingles from your roof, there is also a chance that the wind will cause a crease to form on your shingles rather than curling or completely removing them.
-Uplift pressure from the wind will cause the asphalt roof shingles to begin folding upwards and if the wind is strong enough, will cause the shingles to fold until a crease is developed.
+Even if the wind from a storm is not substantial enough to curl or altogether remove shingles from your roof, there is a chance that the wind will cause a crease to form on your shingles rather than curling or completely removing them.
+Uplift pressure from the wind will cause the asphalt roof shingles to begin folding upwards and, if the wind is strong enough, will cause the shingles to fold until a crease develops.
 Asphalt shingle roofs can hide these folds and creases well.
 When looking to locate creased shingles, you should generally be on the lookout for a darker line across the horizontal length of the shingles.

 Damaged Soffit and Fascia

-Soffit and fascia are installed to further protect your home from water damage by keeping water away from the roof and underlying wood and in turn.
+Soffit and fascia function to protect your home by keeping water away from the top of the siding and the roof’s perimeter.
 When soffit and fascia are damaged, this can open up your home to allow animal access and potential leak sources.
 Wind damage can cause cracks in your soffit and fascia, loosen or bend the soffit and fascia or completely blow off.